 - primary identity confirmation run by an alphanumeric imperfect simple identifier run by a third party, provided by an institution with high authority and a strong focus on identity management.
 However, as identity management is not the institution's core business, errors are expected, but on such a low level that the risk is negligible.
 However negligible, the risk still needs treatment.
 Risk is treated with a carefully crafted combination of composite identifiers described in the second bullet in the secondary identity confirmation process

-- secondary identity confirmation that consists of a combination of corrective composite identifiers that meet specific significant criteria (data type components) that would assure that an exactly one specific person is recognized by narrowing down the group of multiple persons to one specific person
+- secondary identity confirmation that consists of a combination of corrective composite identifiers that meet specific significant criteria (data type components) that would assure that exactly one specific person is recognized by narrowing down the group of multiple persons to one specific person

 Results would be interpreted as follows: